-- 1. Selling.
+- 1. Selling

-- 2. Advertising.
+- 2. Advertising

-- 3. Sales promotion.
+- 3. Sales promotion

 B. The first thing we have to do in setting up the marketing strategy is to determine the target market.
 The target for a new spinning reel would, most naturally, be the sport fisherman.
-Since the consumer is of such great importance in the selection of a strategy, he should be considered first and quite well.
+Since the consumer is of such great importance in the selection of a strategy, he should be considered first and foremost.
 To begin with, sport fishermen can be from any social or financial class.
 This fact in itself presents somewhat of a problem.
 The reel has to be such that it will appeal to the majority of the people from these different groups.

 Next we have to determine just how we are going to design this item to accomplish this.
-We have to make it so it has all the qualities we want to have and still be priced right so it can be sold in the volume necessary to make a profit.
+We have to make the reel so it has all the qualities we want, and price it so it can be sold in the volume necessary to make a profit.
 We have to decide whether we are going to make all the component parts ourselves or if we are going to do any subcontracting.
 These and many more considerations must be made in this connection.

 Determining places of distribution to the customer is also very important.
-With an article such as a fishing reel the best markets would no doubt be in or near river towns, fishing resorts, lakes, or oceans.
-In this same department you must determine how you are going to work your distribution end of the business, whether you are going to use wholesale outlets, brokers, franchised dealers, etc.
+With an article such as a fishing reel, the best markets would no doubt be in or near river towns, fishing resorts, lakes, or oceans.
+Along the same lines, you must determine how you are going to work the distribution end of your business, whether you are going to use wholesale outlets, brokers, franchised dealers, etc.

 The price of the reel now has to be set so that it will move fairly fast on the market.
-Competition will naturally have something to do in determining this price.
+Competition will, of course, affect pricing.
 You must also take into account the distributors and sales force and whether you are going to pay them a high commission.